 Similarly, R is another popular language that has “stringdist,” “fuzzyjoin,” and “RecordLinkage” packages to calculate string similarities, join datasets using fuzzy match, and perform record linkage operations respectively.

 Both these languages are powerful tools for fuzzy matching, data visualization, statistical analysis, and data transformation projects.

-While programming languages offer complete control, privacy, and flexibility – they are also hard to implement, are time-consuming, and require skilled talent.
+It takes months for companies to identify duplicates and link disparate data sets using traditional programming methods.
+Not only does this impact the bottom line, but also affects efficiency and productivity.
+So while programming languages seemingly offer more control, privacy, and flexibility – they are also hard to implement, are time-consuming, and require skilled talent.

 ✅ Data Deduplication: Identifying and merging duplicate records within large datasets.